Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - **Are listed:** project with a proof that it did something and/or with a sufficient level of explanation (unfinished / undocumented project are dismissed).
 Non open sourced and commercial devices are of course part of the game.
 - **Are not listed:** non primary sources (citations of citations with nothing original, typically blog articles, with some exceptions).
 Any article like "This Guy did something with its camera/printer" is also banned.
 Non specific devices as flashers are not included either.

-Some projets are probably yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev), but most are not.
+Some projets are probably yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev), but most are not for sure.

 # Game Boy Camera
 ## Flashable Camera